SolaDevSolide/ADBMProject/README.md

 # Data Import and Processing Script for Oracle Database

-This project is a comprehensive Python-based application designed to process and import data from CSV and Excel files into an Oracle database.
-It supports advanced error handling, duplicate prevention, seamless integration with existing database schemas, and provides a modern graphical user interface (GUI) for data visualization and management.
+This project is a Python-based application designed to process and import data from CSV and Excel files into an Oracle database.
+It supports advanced error handling, duplicate prevention, seamless integration with existing database schemas, and provides a graphical user interface (GUI) for data visualization and management.

 ## Features
 - **Database Connectivity**: